Ip-umd/EucledianClustering/README.md

 * Consecutive points will flow left if less than root x, or right if greater.

 * Since we previously split in the x-dimension, the root was at depth 0, and split the x region.
-The next point became the left child of root and had a depth of 1, and split the y region.
+The next point has a depth of 1, and split the y region.

 * A point at depth 2 will split the z region , so the split dimension number can actually be calculated as depth % d, where d is the number of dimensions we are working with.